derekpeterson-plutus/derekpeterson-plutus/README.md

-- 🔭 I’m currently working on **React Redux with Material-UI projects**
+- 🔭 I’m currently working on **ReactJS, ExpressJS to build projects**

 - 🌱 I’m currently learning **Java and Python**